Is multiculturalism compatible with nationalism?

 - In person and online via Zoom

 We are witnessing today the emergence and growth of different forms of nationalism, conceptually and politically.
 While some espouse a closed society and nativism, others seek to embrace diversity.
-This workshop builds on the relevant literature by political theorists, political scientists and sociologists to discuss whether multiculturalism is compatible with nationalism and whether there are feasible forms of ‘progressive patriotism’ today, which would redefine liberal nationalism in more inclusive ways.
+This workshop built on the relevant literature by political theorists, political scientists and sociologists to discuss whether multiculturalism is compatible with nationalism and whether there are feasible forms of ‘progressive patriotism’ today, which would redefine liberal nationalism in more inclusive ways.

 - Yasmeen Abu-Laban, University of Alberta